Cohort-11/rails-api-template/README.md

 ### Setup Environment:
 1. Install dependencies with `bundle install`.
+      - If you get a nokogiri error run `gem install nokogiri -v '1.8.4'` then run `bundle config build.nokogiri --use-system-libraries && bundle install`
 1.  `git add` and `git commit` your changes.

 ### Setup your database: